decisioncoin/decisioncoin.github.io/white-paper.md

 4. Economic split among owner, model builder, data providers and execution cost.
 5. Exclusivity (i.e. Whether the solution is available as a public API or is reserved for the owners.)
 6. Endpoint for model evaluation

+Owners of the DAO can also elect to change these at any time.

 ### Ownership privileges
 The owner(s) of the Decision have the ability to execute the model.